-In July 2015, the District executed a bank loan agreement with CNLBank for \$350,000 with a maturity date of July 31, 2020 and a fixed interest rate of 4%.
+In July 2015, the District executed a bank loan agreement with CNL Bank for \$350,000 with a maturity date of July 31, 2020 and a fixed interest rate of 4%.
 The loan proceeds will be used for the renovation to the sprinkler irrigation system.
-In the current fiscal year, the District requested \$266,838.
-See Note 9 - Subsequent Events for additional loan advances subsequent to the fiscal year end.
+In the prior fiscal year, the District requested \$266,838 and in the current fiscal year, the District paid off the outstanding balance on the loan with proceeds from the Series 2017A-1 Note.